 Fundamental to the programme is the progressively structured development of your practical key skills.
 At part 4, 5 and 6, there are dedicated modules which focus on the acquisition and enhancement of practical and transferable skills.
-Practical modules developing these skills include the part 4 compulsory single module, Writing for Film, and the parts five and six optional modules: Technical and Creative Writing; Professional Practice: Factual TV; and Screenwriting.

-The forms of assessment in practical modules often reflect professional criteria, and the processes of planning, producing, reviewing and revising individually, or as part of a group, simulate workplace and industrial activity.
+The forms of assessment that develop practical skills often reflect professional criteria, and the processes of planning, producing, reviewing and revising individually, or as part of a group, simulate workplace and industrial activity.
 Experiencing, then reflecting upon, some of the key creative processes, as opposed simply to learning through observation, is developed through portfolios, a range of practical products (such as a time-based medium) and in-class presentations.